AESL (American English as a Second Language)

 - Apply to the college.

-- Take the AESL reading and writing placement tests.
+- Take the free AESL reading and writing placement tests, so we know which classes you will start first.
 View testing information and schedule.

 - Make an appointment to be advised and register for classes by emailing email@example.com or calling 215-968-8018.

 - Apply for financial aid.
 If you are applying for financial aid, you will be required to obtain an official translated final high school transcript.
 It must be in a sealed envelope or sent directly to admissions.
 This can take up to two months to receive, so request it as soon as possible.
 Foreign transcript evaluation services.